CoderJoe82/unrpg/README.md

 # unrpg
 Me learning how to make an rpg game with pygame using a.i. but not only to make it, but teach me.

+V-0.0.20
+---
+-I've moved on from character creation data for the moment, with plans to go back later and add other things -Added a new welcome screen for when the player clicks new game.
+-Added event handlers for people to go back to the main menu with a button from the welcome screen as well.

 V-0.0.19
 ---
 -Added a layout of future plans in character class that aren't crucial for now.